-TEAL MODIFICATIONS
+THURSTON TEAL MODIFICATIONS

-Home | News | History | Production | Specs | Mods | Operation | Photos | Literature | Market | Contacts | Links
+Home | News | History | Production | Specs | Mods | Operation | Stories | Photos | Literature | Market | Contacts | Links

 Teal owners and pilots agree that the few weak points of the original Teals are the lack of engine power and speed, high stalling speed and the 'conventional' (tail wheel) landing gear.

 Considering the low number of Teals built (38), there are still a number of 'one of a kind' modifications and conversions that have been installed on Teals.
-This section will try to describe all known Teal modifications and conversions.
+This section will try to describe some known Teal modifications and conversions.

 Teal Engine Conversions